Wednesday February 2, 2022

 Another good practice of unit test coding is to test a single-use case at one time to verify its behaviors against the expected output.

 9. Keep it Unit, Not Integration

-Sometimes unknowingly we tend to shift our focus from unit testing to integration testing.
+Sometimes, we unknowingly shift our focus from unit testing to integration testing.
 Including more external factors and thus making it difficult to isolate issues and also increasing the production time.
 And hence we should ensure that unit testing is compulsory unit testing.

 11. Start Using Headless Testing in the Cloud

-Unit tests are mostly considered a burden especially in a team where teams members are working on multiple projects at a time. in this kind of scenario, automation can help a lot.
+Unit tests are mostly considered a burden, especially in a team where team members are working on multiple projects at a time. in this kind of scenario, automation can help a lot.
 Just make sure that the tests are accessible, maintainable and readable, and self-contained.